There are European and UK rules governing how you can ship waste into or out of the country.

 Follow these steps to work out the controls that apply to your waste shipment and what forms you need to complete.

-You must first find out if the material to be exported or imported is classed as waste in any country involved in the journey.
-See:
+You must first find out if the material to be exported or imported is classed as waste by any country involved in the journey.
+If so, then waste shipment controls apply to the whole journey.
+To help you decide if your material is waste, see:

 2: disposal or recovery